isirode/DrawingLines2D/DEVELOPER.md

   - [ ] Allow to split / cut the line
   - [ ] Provide a way to preview the drawing and a way to validate it or cancel it

+- [ ] System
+  - [ ] Callback when about to add a line (can cancel the adding)
+  - [ ] Callback when a line was added

 - [ ] Playability
   - [ ] Option to remove the line after a certain time
+  - [ ] Option to stop adding points if a certain distance between start point and end point is attained
+  - [ ] Option to stop adding points if a certain length of the line is attained

 - [ ] Geometry
   - [ ] Provide a way to customize the geometry easily